nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 The user defines `someAsyncApiCall()` to have an asynchronous signature, but it actually operates synchronously.
-When it is called, the callback provided to `someAsyncApiCall()` is called in the same phase of the Event Loop because `someAsyncApiCall()` doesn't actually do anything asynchronously.
+When it is called, the callback provided to `someAsyncApiCall()` is called in the same phase of the event loop because `someAsyncApiCall()` doesn't actually do anything asynchronously.
 As a result, the callback tries to reference `bar` even though it may not have that variable in scope yet, because the script has not been able to run to completion.